coldshrine/study-notes/books/effective-java.md

 ### Don't depend on thread scheduler

 Any program that relies on the thread scheduler for correctness or performance is likely to be nonportable.

+Threads should not run if they aren't doing useful work.